fkinyae/personal-blog/README.md

  - it also uses the terminal for most of the operations

 ## Technologies Used.
-Built With This site is built with Python & Flask .
+Built With This site is built with Python & Flask , css, html .

 ## Features
-* HomePage - This shows the list of all categories of pitches -It also gives you also the ability to login and logout using buttons as well as display the logged in person.
+* HomePage - This shows the list of all blogs that have been written -sign up and sign in users
-                          It also gives a logged in person to add category of pitches

-*Pitch Category - This shows the list of pitches under each category and gives the option of adding a pitch

-*Pitch - this hows the pitch with the buttons to comment, view comments and aldo like or dislike.
+*comment section- view and add comments

+*delete - delete blogs

 ## Site Link.